harmony-one/onebtc/specs/btcrelay-spec/docs/source/spec/functions.rst

 7. Emit a ``Initialized`` event using ``height`` and ``hashCurrentBlock`` as input.

-.. warning:: Attention: the Bitcoin block header submitted to ``initialize`` must be in the Bitcoin main chain - this must be checked outside of the BTC Parachain **before** making this function call!
-A wrong initialization will cause the entire BTC Parachain to fail, since verification requires that all submitted blocks **must** (indirectly) point to the initialized block (i.e., have it as ancestor, just like the actual Bitcoin genesis block).
+.. warning:: Attention: the Bitcoin block header submitted to ``initialize`` must be in the Bitcoin main chain - this must be checked outside of the BTC Bridge **before** making this function call!
+A wrong initialization will cause the entire BTC Bridge to fail, since verification requires that all submitted blocks **must** (indirectly) point to the initialized block (i.e., have it as ancestor, just like the actual Bitcoin genesis block).

 .. _storeBlockHeader: